 Where does our food come from?
 How do vegetables and fruits grow?
 Who makes our food?

 First graders take particular delight in caring for the Sea Crest Garden.
-Built almost a decade ago by engaged parents, veteran teacher Mrs. Hanepen has kept the garden going with support of some of our older students and the after school program.
 Each spring, students plant their “babies”; tiny starting plant and seeds, and spend the next eight weeks watering, weeding, and protecting the plants as they grow.
-Everything that grows is harvested for the Farmer’s Market which will be on Friday June 7th this year.
-Seeing everything from their unit come together in this final project makes all of the learning feel more relevant and “sticky” for students; the primary goal of project based learning.
+Everything that grows is harvested for the Farmer’s Market which was held on Friday, June 7th this year.
+Seeing everything from their unit come together in this final project makes all of the learning feel more relevant and “sticky” for students; the primary goal of project-based learning.